-So your construction job is finally done.
+So you've gone through the construction phase, and your construction job is finally done.
 Congratulations!
 Time to cut the ribbon and get on with your life, right?

 Not quite.
 If you’re here at the end, then you’re quite familiar with the pre-construction phase.
 Well, guess what?
 There’s a post-construction phase as well.

 The post-construction phase is there in case something happens after your building construction is complete.
-Maybe you find that something isn’t meeting your needs, or you quickly realize that you are going to require an expansion.
+Maybe you find that something isn’t meeting your needs, or you quickly realize that you will require an expansion.
 If you find yourself in this situation, you likely worked with a contractor who didn’t have a post-construction process in place.

-Just like the pre-construction phase, the post-construction phase is there to protect you should any situations come up after the build is complete.
+Like the pre-construction phase, the post-construction phase protects you should any situations come up after the build is complete.
 A good contractor knows that the work isn’t done once you cut the ribbon and open your doors.

 Here’s a look at the post-construction process to help you know what to expect once your job is complete.

 As your build nears its end, your contractor should be preparing you for the post-construction phase.
 He or she should arm you with the tools and information you will need to manage your new building, facility, or home.
 That’s right — the post-construction phase actually begins before the build is done.